wp-plugins/leaguemanager/readme.txt

 == Frequently Asked Questions ==
 **I want to implement player registration.
 Is that possible?**

-Yes it is, however not with this plugin, but with my [ProjectManager](http://wordpress.org/extend/plugins/projectmanager/).
+Yes it is, however not with this plugin, but with [ProjectManager](http://wordpress.org/extend/plugins/projectmanager/).
 It is designed to manage any recurrent datasets, such as player profiles.
 It is also possible to set a hook in the user profile.
 Any user with the capability *project_user_profile* is able to use this feature.
 You would also need the [Role Manager](http://www.im-web-gefunden.de/wordpress-plugins/role-manager/) for access control.
 Further the plugin has a template engine implemented that makes it easy to design your own templates.

 **How can I display the widget statically**